-'Light Bodies' featured a series of photographs and mixed media installations articulated around the luminous and light weighted bodies.
+'Light Bodies' features a series of photographs and mixed media installations articulated around the luminous and light weighted bodies.
 Through various medium of expressions, Guerresi explores the idealistic concept of religion and re-interprets its icons.

 In 1991, Guerresi travelled to various Muslim African countries.
 This journey marked her new identify and the direction of her body of work.
 She adoptes the name Maïmouna and focuses on recurring themes about multicultural symbolism and feminine spirituality.